Goldenchest/VizTwo/README.md

 # VizTwo

-Put the main html file in the root directory (outside all of the folders).
-Our individual html files go in the html folder.
-Remove "emptyfile" once actual code is put in the directories.
+Run the HTTP server from the root directory.
+Each person's visualization can be viewed by navigating to the "html" folder and clicking on each person's individual html file.